 People today have free access to online resources which enable self-diagnosis, including:

 general state of health (tracking key health parameters, recommendations for treatment and medications);

 medical conditions based on test result interpretation;

 medical conditions based on symptoms (early detection, treatment advice);

 rare hereditary diseases (symptom monitoring).

-To gain a better understanding of patient and doctor attitudes towards digital health, the study authors conducted 44 interviews with medical doctors and pharmacists and an online survey of 200 Facebook users.
+To gain a better understanding of patient and doctor attitudes towards digital health, the study authors conducted 44 interviews with medical doctors and pharmacists and an online survey of 200 Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) users.